 The Public Performance Measure (PPM) is the standard measure for train service performance throughout Great Britain.
 There are two elements – punctuality and reliability.

-- Punctuality is measured as the percentage of our trains that have arrived at their final destination within five minutes of the advertised time.
-When a specially advertised revised timetable is in operation, at times of engineering work for example, we are measured against the revised times
+- Punctuality – the percentage of our trains that arrive at their destination within five minutes of the advertised time.
+When a specially advertised revised timetable is in operation, at times of engineering work for example, we are measured against the revised times.

-- Reliability is measured as the percentage of our advertised train services that operate
+- Reliability – the percentage of our advertised train services that operate

-Results of the last rail four-week period from 8 January - 4 February 2017.
+Performance results of the last rail four-week period from 15th Oct - 11th Nov 2023.